Wilton's Dok- en Werf Maatschappij: Facilities on the Westkousdijk

 On 3 September 1898, a few weeks before he died, the Bartel Wilton Sr. laid the first stone for a big new factory to build boilers.
 In 1902 an electrical power plant was built.
-The new complex also included a bank slope and an iron foundry.
+The new complex also included a machine factory, an iron foundry, and a slipway for sideways launching.
+This could also be used to pull ships out of the water..
 By 1904 the whole company was concentrated in Delfshaven.

-The jewel in the crown was a new floating dry dock launched in 1907 by Swan Hunter and Wighan Richardson.
+The jewel in the crown was a floating dry dock launched in 1907 by Swan Hunter and Wighan Richardson.
 It had a lift capacity of 7,500 tons, and was 424 feet long.
 It had three separate independent compartments, that could be uncoupled when the drydock herself had to dock.
 Its pumps were powered by electricity from shore.

+In September 1911 a second floating dock built by Swan Hunter arrived.
+Measuring 365 by 81 feet, it was somewhat smaller and lifted 4,200 tons.

-The effect of the dry dock was enormous.
+The effect of the dry docks was huge.
 The total wages paid by Wilton in 1904 amounted to 594,237 guilders.
 In 1913 this was 1,819,795 guilders, three times as much in under 10 years.
 The tonnage of the ships that Wilton repaired showed an even more extreme expansion.
-On the slipway it grew slowly, but in drydock it exploded to more than ten times the amount on the slipway.
-In 1911 an agreement with the Nederlandsche Fabriek van Werktuigen en spoorwegmaterieel, later named Werkspoor, resulted in a license to produce Diesel engines for ships.
-In September 1911 a second floating dock built by Swan Hunter arrived.
-Measuring 365 by 81 feet, it was somewhat smaller and lifted 4,200 tons.
+On the slipways it grew in proportion to the number of ships serviced.
+On the drydocks it exploded to more than ten times the amount on the slipway.